debarnabbanerjee/e2e-persinio-tests/README.md

 # Prerequisites

-Docker needs to be installed
+Docker needs to be installed.
 Maven needs to be installed
 JDK needs to be installed

 # Execution Steps

-bash start.sh

 mvn clean verify

-bash stop.sh